Hogandr/xgboost_lamprecht/README.md

 This github project tries to build a meta learning approach to get a good starting performance on new tasks:

 1. All data used for the scripts are either in the xgboost_lamprecht/Data folder or on https://syncandshare.lrz.de/getlink/fiV9MfvupyNzWpT99M5RhFh2/
 2. All scripts are in the xgboost_lamprecht/R folder.
-Results used in the paper are primarily from xgboost_lamprecht/R/Similarity_by_distance.R
+Results used in the paper are primarily from Similarity_by_distance.R

 Packages:
 1. "dplyr" & "tidyr": used for manipulating data.frames (https://dplyr.tidyverse.org & https://tidyr.tidyverse.org)